lindonroberts/directsearch/README.rst

 --------
 If you use this package, please cite:

 L Roberts, and C W Royer.
-Direct search based on probabilistic descent in reduced spaces, *In preparation*, (2022).
+[Direct search based on probabilistic descent in reduced spaces](https://arxiv.org/abs/2204.01275), Technical report arXiv:2204.01275, April 2022.

 Installation
 ------------